File Detection Test March 2013

 * these products got lower awards due to false alarms

-Information about additional third-party engines/signatures used inside the products: BullGuard, eScan and F-Secure are based on the BitDefender engine.
-G DATA is based on the Avast and Bitdefender engines.
-PC Tools is using the signatures of Symantec.
+Information about additional third-party engines/signatures used inside the products: BullGuard, Emsisoft, eScan and F-Secure are based on the Bitdefender engine, while Kingsoft and Tencent are based on the AVIRA eninge.
+Qihoo is based on the AVIRA and Bitdefender engine.
+The tested version of G DATA (2013) was based on the Avast and Bitdefender engines.
+G DATA 2014 is based on the Bitdefender engine; the results in this report of G DATA 2013 are not applicable to G DATA 2014.

 Even if we deliver various tests and show different aspects of anti-virus software, users are advised to evaluate the software by themselves and form their own opinions about them.
 Test data or reviews just provide guidance on some aspects that users cannot evaluate by themselves.
 We encourage readers to additionally consult other independent test results provided by various well-known and established independent testing organizations, in order to get a better overview about the detection and protection capabilities of the various products over different test scenarios and various test-sets.
 A list of various reputable testing labs can be found on our website.